 The extras on the disc make it an unbeatable release worthy of any Hollywood blockbuster.
 The movie itself will not be to everyoneâ€™s taste as it takes investment of time to enjoy and appreciate the subtle writing above the bombastic and bizarre set-pieces.
 If you want to understand the true horrors that life can throw into lives then this s the movie for you.

-MORE REVIEWS Tales Of Halloween - DVD Review
+Jigsaw (or Saw 8 to many people) doesn't exactly re...SHARE: READ MORE Tales Of Halloween - DVD Review

 Posted on Monday 31st October 2016